apache/cloudberry-site/docs/sys-admin/backup-and-restore/perform-incremental-backup-and-restore.md

 title: Perform Incremental Backup and Restore
 ---

-# Perform Incremental Backup and Restore
+# Perform incremental backup and restore

 Before reading this document, you are expected to first read the [Perform Full Backup and Restore](/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md) document.